 Every company loves the prospect of rapid growth, but if the business can’t maintain exceptional service, the celebration will be short-lived.
 One of the largest life insurance groups in the world was faced with this challenge as it geared up for the prospect of a 100 percent increase in new business from its North American New Life business.
-Feedback from agents echoed the observations of the management team: the end-to-end business process lacked the speed and agility to handle the projected increase in volume.
+Feedback from associate echoed the observations of the management team: the end-to-end business process lacked the speed and agility to handle the projected increase in volume.
 The company’s own attempts at process improvement were reactions to individual issues, did not address the larger workflow, and ultimately were ineffective.
 We were brought in to take a holistic approach to process optimization that would keep the focus on a great customer experience.

 We began a complete map of the customer process by assembling a cross-functional team, each of whom were stakeholders responsible for a portion of the larger customer journey.
 From a customer’s initial request for information through to policy issuance and acceptance, every step was scrutinized.
 The team challenged each point not just on the merits of its current value, but also on how “process waste” could be eliminated by combining or enhancing each step.
 Voice of the Customer (VOC) analytics were applied so that member feedback could guide the improvements.

 The team looked at how many times an application or policy was “touched” on its way through to completion, and found that there could be as many as fifty different touchpoints.
 Over two months, the team held multiple process improvement workshops.
 These efforts reduced the number of policy touchpoints to less than five, redefined some of the key roles to adapt to the streamlined process steps, and established a new set of metrics to analyze performance.
 The new end-to-end process was launched through a pilot program with 35 percent of the new business volume.